Bank of Canada raises key interest rate to 4.25 per cent, its highest since 2008

 The bank says tighter monetary policy is affecting domestic demand in the Canadian economy, with declines in the housing market and consumption moderating during the third quarter.
 Since its monetary report in October, the bank continues to expect economic growth to stall through the end of this year and into the first half of 2023.

+“The November GDP data showed us that economic activity in Canada had already started to shrink,” said Sheila Block, senior economist with the Canadian Centre for Policy Alternatives.
+“Given that slowdown, any hopes for a soft landing have been crushed by today’s rate hikes.”

+During a press conference following the bank’s last rate announcement on Oct.
+27, Bank of Canada Governor Tiff Macklem signalled “the tightening phase will draw to a close, we are getting closer, but we aren’t there yet.”

-The bank has not ruled out further rate increases to tackle inflation.
+On Wednesday, the bank did not rule out further rate increases to tackle inflation.

-“Looking ahead, Governing Council will be considering whether the policy interest rate needs to rise further to bring supply and demand back into balance and return inflation to target,” reads the release on Wednesday.
+“Looking ahead, Governing Council will be considering whether the policy interest rate needs to rise further to bring supply and demand back into balance and return inflation to target,” reads the release.

+However, experts think it will be difficult for the bank to raise rates during a period of low growth.

+“It will be very hard for a central bank to raise interest rates when the economy is in a recession,” said Kevin Page, Institute of Fiscal Studies and Democracy President and CEO.
+“I think it is highly probable that the central bank will not need to raise interest rates in the short term (next three to six months).”

 The next policy rate announcement is expected on Jan.
 25, 2023.